izderadicka/audioserve/README.md

 ### Other platforms

-Theoretically audioserve can work on Windows and MacOS (probably with few changes in the code), but I never tried to build it there.
+Theoretically audioserve can work on Windows and MacOS (probably with only  few changes in the code and building process (of libavformat)), but I never tried to build it there.
 Any help in this area is welcomed.

 ### Compiling without default features or with non-default features

-TLS support (feature `tls`), symbolic links (feature `symlinks`) and search cache (feature `search-cache`) are default features, but you can compile without them - just add `--no-default-features` option to `cargo build` command.
+TLS support (feature `tls`), symbolic links (feature `symlinks`) and search cache (feature `search-cache`) and folder download (feature `folder-download`) are default features, but you can compile without them - just add `--no-default-features` option to `cargo build` command.
 And then evetually choose only features you need.
-To add non-default features (like `transcoding-cache` or `libavformat`) compile with this option `--features transcoding-cache` in `cargo build` command.
-Or you can use option `--all-features` to enable all available features.
+To add non-default features (like `transcoding-cache`) compile with this option `--features transcoding-cache` in `cargo build` command.

 **Available features:**